-MRL Extended Team Description 2015
+MRL Extended Team Description 2016

-Amin Ganjali Poudeh, Hadi Beik Mohammadi, Mohammad Sobhani, Taban Akbarzadeh, Ali Hajighasemi, Hamed Mahmoudi, Saeid Esmaeelpourfard, Meisam Kassaeian Naeini, and Aras Adhami-Mirhosseini
+Amin Ganjali Poudeh, Mohammad Sobhani, Adel HosseiniKia, Alireza Karimpour, Sina Mosayeb, Hamed Mahmudi, Saeid Esmaeelpourfard, Meisam Kassaeian Naeini, and Aras Adhami-Mirhosseini

-Islamic Azad University of Qazvin, Electrical Engineering and Computer Science Department, Mechatronics Research Lab, Qazvin, Iran a.adhami@ece.ut.ac.ir
+Islamic Azad University of Qazvin, Electrical Engineering and Computer Science Department, Mechatronics Research Lab, Qazvin, Iran ssl@mrl.ir

 Abstract.
-MRL Small Size Soccer team, with more than six years of experience, is planning to participate in 2015 world games.
+MRL Small Size Soccer team, with more than seven years of experience, is planning to participate in 2016 world games.
 In this paper, we present an overview of MRL small size hardware and software design.
-Having attained the third place in 2010, 2011 and 2013 competitions, this year we enhanced reliability and achieved higher accuracy.
+Having attained the second place in 2015 and third place in 2010, 2011 and 2013 competitions, this year we enhanced reliability and achieved higher accuracy.
 Due to enlargement of the field, we had to change some parts of software code from low level control to high level strategies.
 Finally, by overcoming electronic and mechanical structure problems, we promoted the robots ability in performing more complicated tasks.